Jelmerro/carafe/README.md

 The [wine wiki](https://wiki.winehq.org/FAQ#Which_version_of_Wine_should_I_use.3F) recommends to use a recent or even the latest version of wine, which is automatically configured by using carafe.

+#### Changing a wine version

+In the rare cases where you want to use a custom wine version, you can manually update the carafe config.
+A toplevel "wine" key can be used as the global wine location, while a carafe specific "wine" key can be used to override that per carafe.
+The value of the configuration should be an absolute path to the wine executable.

 ### Manage carafe

 After running `./carafe` a list of the supported options will shown.